Updated February 2026Active Litigation

 $2,100,000,000

-Georgia Roundup Verdict (April 2025)
+Georgia Roundup Verdict (March 2025)

 A Georgia jury awarded $2.1 billion to a plaintiff diagnosed with non-Hodgkin lymphoma after extensive Roundup exposure — the largest individual Roundup verdict to date.
 The verdict came after the Supreme Court declined to hear Bayer’s preemption defense, signaling continued legal exposure for the company.
+Bayer settled the case in November 2025 while it was on appeal.

 Full Case Details